RNA substructure as a random matrix ensemble: Theory

 Here ${}_2F_1(a,b;c;z)$ is the hypergeometric function and can be written as ${}_2F_1(h+1,h;2;z)=\sum_{k \ge 0} N(h+k,h)z^k$ where $N(a,b)=\frac1{a}\binom{a}{b}\binom{a}{b-1}$ is the Narayana number whose generating function is known (see for instance \cite{BH_2011}).
 Therefore, one can rewrite $G(x,y,z)$ in the closed form

 where $A=z(1+y)^2$ and $B={x \,y}/(1+y)$.

 The power series of the generating function provides the information on $ g (h,I,\ell)$ which will be the building block of other generating functions.
-For example, to investigate further details of the secondary structures, one introduces a concept of stem, a configuration with maximal consecutive parallel chords.
-Stem appears when linking two islands.
-Let us add one more variable, the number $k$ of stems to $ g (h,I,\ell)$ so that the number of configurations of stems are given as $f(k,h,I,\ell)$.
-Finding $f(k,h,I,\ell)$ is based on the number of the single-stack diagrams.
-Single-stack diagram contains stack-length one only, meaning there is no two chords connecting two chosen islands.
-Therefore, the number of chords is the same as the number of stems in the single-stack diagram.
-Denoting the number of the single-stack diagrams as $s(h,I,\ell)$, one has $s(h,I,\ell)= s(h,I,k )$.
-As a result, we have the relation \be f(k,h,I,\ell)= \binom{\ell-1}{k-1} \, s(h,I,k) \ee because any planar secondary structure can be constructed by stacking chords on each single chords of the single-stack diagrams.
-This shows that the generating function $F(u,x,y,z):=\sum_{k, h,I,\ell} f(k,h,I,\ell) \, u^k x^h y^I z^{\ell}$ is given as \be F(u,x,y,z)=S\Big(x,y,\frac{u \, z}{1-z}\Big) \ee where $S(x,y,z):=\sum_{h,I,\ell} s(h,I,\ell) \, x^h y^I z^{\ell}$.
+For example, to investigate further details of the secondary structures, one may introduce the concept of {\it stem} (or {\it stack}) defined as a set of maximally consecutive parallel basepairs.
+The {\it length} of a stem is the number of basepairs in the stem.
+Let us add one more variable, the number $k$ of stems to $ g (h,I,\ell)$ so that the number of configurations together with stems are denoted by $f(k,h,I,\ell)$.
+Finding $f(k,h,I,\ell)$ is based on the number of single-stack diagrams, where we define the single-stack diagram as the island diagrams that consists of only stems of stack-length one.
+Namely, each stem is itself a basepair in the single-stack diagrams.
+Let $s(h,I,k)$ denotes the number of the single-stack diagrams of $k$ stems.
+The structures of $k$ stems and $\ell$ basepairs can be constructed by stacking $\ell-k$ basepairs on each stem of the single-stack diagrams.
+Therefore, we have the relation \be f(k,h,I,\ell)= \binom{\ell-1}{k-1} \, s(h,I,k) \,. \ee This shows that the generating function $F(u,x,y,z):=\sum_{k, h,I,\ell} f(k,h,I,\ell) \, u^k x^h y^I z^{\ell}$ is given as \be F(u,x,y,z)=S\Big(x,y,\frac{u \, z}{1-z}\Big) \,. \ee where $S(x,y,z):=\sum_{h,I,\ell} s(h,I,\ell) \, x^h y^I z^{\ell}$.
 Finally, noting that $F(1,x,y,z)=G(x,y,z)$, one finds $S(x,y,z)=G(x,y,{z}/(1+z))$ and therefore, \be F(u,x,y,z)=G\Big(x,y,\frac{u\, z}{1+ u\, z -z}\Big) \,. \ee